CTSRD-CHERI/SIMTight/README.md

   * `#define SIMTEnableScalarUnit 1`

-To enable the intial value optimisation (also referred to as the null value optimisation) in the capability meta-data register file:
+To enable the intial value optimisation (also referred to as the null value optimisation) in the capability metadata register file:

   * `#define SIMTCapRFUseInitValOpt 1`

-This a simple form of partial scalarisation allowing compact storage of vectors that can be partioned into an arbitrary scalar value and the initial value (null capability meta-data in this case) using a bit mask.
+This a simple form of partial scalarisation allowing compact storage of vectors that can be partioned into an arbitrary scalar value and the initial value (null capability metadata in this case) using a bit mask.

 <div style="text-align: center;" align="center">